-TESTIMONY IN SUPPORT OF 25-S 63, RELATING TO CRIMINAL OFFENSES - GENERAL PROVISIONS February 11, 2025
+TESTIMONY ON 25-H 5502, RELATING TO CRIMINAL OFFENSES - GENERAL PROVISIONS April 1, 2025

 The ACLU of Rhode Island strongly supports this legislation, which would slightly redefine in two ways the definitions of felony and misdemeanor in Rhode Island's criminal laws.
-The Senate has approved this legislation in recent years, and we urge this Committee to do so again.
+In doing so, it would provide a significant and tangible benefit to the immigrant community at a time when the Trump Administration is engaged in a reign of terror against the immigrant population in this country.